Tickets

 Can I see the Veiled Christ with my Sansevero Chapel ticket?

-Yes, the Veiled Christ is included in the standard admission ticket to Sansevero Chapel.
+Yes, the Veiled Christ is included in the standard admission ticket to the Sansevero Chapel Museum.

 How much time should I allocate for viewing the Veiled Christ?